The Future of Housing

 The annual business case competition affords undergraduates an opportunity to compete, develop their knowledge, and learn from experts in the field through the analysis of an affordable housing real estate case.
 All competition activities are virtual.
 The registration deadline is final, late registrations are not accepted.

 The competition is open to full time undergraduate students currently enrolled at US colleges and universities (not open to graduate students).
 Teams consiste of 3–5 students, and all team members must be from the same school.

 The Case Competition includes two virtual workshops, taught by industry experts, that teach the material required to complete the case.
 You do not need to have taken prior courses in real estate to participate.

 After completing the two workshops, teams prepare solutions to the case.
-Finalists are selected anonymously by a panel of judges.
+Four finalist teams are selected anonymously by a panel of judges.
 These finalists are given the opportunity to revise their submissions after consultation with an industry expert mentor.

 The finalist teams present their proposed development via 15 minute virtual presentations to a panel of industry leaders, who deliberate, offer feedback, and select the winner.